 Warehouses are an integral part of the profitability of any company working within the supply chain.
-Today’s customers are increasingly less accepting of mistakes that cause late delivery, ready to leave a bad review online without a second thought.
-In order to stay competitive in this intense market, many companies are adopting warehouse management software (WMS).
+Today’s customers are increasingly less accepting of mistakes that cause late delivery, and are ready to leave a bad review online without a second thought.
+In order to stay competitive in this intense market, many companies are adopting a warehouse management system (WMS).
 But there are a few key factors to consider when shopping for a new WMS solution.

-- In order to accomplish your implementation goals, WMS buyers need to create a list of requirements.
+- In order to accomplish your implementation goals, WMS software buyers need to create a list of requirements.

-- WMS software systems provide users with a number of additional features such as labor and inventory management.
+- WMS systems provide users with a number of additional features such as labor and inventory management.

-What this WMS Guide Covers:
+What this Guide Covers:

-What WMS Systems Do and Their BenefitsWarehouse management software (WMS) performs several vital functions within a supply chain.
+Warehouse management system (WMS) performs several vital functions within a supply chain.
 The system is designed to provide visibility, event management, performance management-based metrics and key performance indicators (KPIs) of overall warehouse performance.
 A successful WMS can reduce inventory turns while increasing replenishment, pick, pack and ship efficiency, and improving quality.

 Supply chains are the fuel that drives the growth of many companies today.
 A scalable, secure and fast WMS can assist in transforming supply chain efficiency into internal process performance gains all while ensuring accuracy, compliance and cost control.
 Furthermore, WMS systems work to: